 Hello learners!
 In this tutorial we are going to learn the installation of React.js library on macOS.
 React.js is a library which helps developers to develop highly efficient data-driven SPA apps.
 It is based on functional programming, relies on the concept of immutability and encourages component-based architecture based on the Single reusability principle.
 In this article, we will understand the steps involved in the installation of React on Mac OS.
 We recommend React training once you go through the installation steps.
+Check out pay after placement Full Stack Developer to kick start your career in web development.

 For more information on using React, you can visit usereducer in React.